-Our industry driving research teams confronts the most difficult research problems standing between us and Web3.
-Read our papers and join the discussion around decentralized algorithms, cryptography and networking.
+Our industry-leading research team confronts the most difficult research problems standing between us and Web3.

 Visit the Research Wiki